analogicus/jnw_gr02_sky130a/README.md

 - The module generates the current with linear change dependent on the temperature.
 It works from -40 to 130 degrees Celsius - check the plot image.
 - The module also generates a "stable" voltage reference of around 1.15V.
 - For the nice plot you need to comment out the **return** in the `jnw_gr02_sky130a/sim/JNW_VIS_TI` and run the `make tempsweep` - it will take a while...
+- Taking care to have small current, to achieve as much time between capacitor resets with the smallest capacitors as possible

 ![Alt text](https://github.com/analogicus/jnw_gr02_sky130a/blob/main/sim/JNW_VIS_TI/Figure_1_GoodLinearity.png?raw=true)